mlrainer/LegoSetTracker/README.md

 Program is using .NET 7 framework.

 Features used:
 Implemented master loop console application that lets users pick between manually entering and set or importing a set.
 Using a list.
+Created additional class with inheritance.
 Implemented ability to import a json file and display that data  The user also has the option to exit the program.
 Using 3 methods.

-Created additional class with inheritance.

-Implemented ability to import a json file and display that data.

 Upon starting the prorgram you will be presented with 3 choices:
 1) Manually enter set.